Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Sources of information

-• HR manager and Employees at branches
+• Interviews with HR manager and employees at branches.

 Evidence to provide